Home / Physics / Radiant Flux

 Units

-Radiant flux is commonly measured using various units.
-One widely used unit in the SI system for measuring radiant flux is watt or W. One watt corresponds to one joule per second.
 It means that if a source emits or receives one joule of radiant energy every second, its radiant flux would be equivalent to one watt.
-The watt is often used to quantify the power output or input of devices such as light bulbs and lasers.
+The watt is often used to quantify the power output of devices such as light bulbs and lasers.
+When higher levels of radiant flux are involved, kilowatts (kW) or even megawatts (MW) may be used.

-Article was last reviewed on Friday, January 19, 2024
+Article was last reviewed on Wednesday, June 5, 2024

 Leave a Reply